Foreign relations of the Gambia: Europe

-Pacific

 The Gambia and the Commonwealth of Nations

 The Gambia was a member of the Commonwealth of Nations from its independence in 1965 until its withdrawal in October 2013.

 After presidential elections in 2016, the winning candidate Adama Barrow promised to return The Gambia to the Commonwealth.
 On 14 February 2017, The Gambia began the process of returning and formally presented its application to re-join to Secretary-General Patricia Scotland on 22 January 2018.
 Boris Johnson, who became the first British Foreign Secretary to visit The Gambia since the country gained independence in 1965, announced that the British government welcomed The Gambia's return to the Commonwealth.